 Film and animation is further divided into academic sub-plans.
 MFA sub-plan codes include: PRODTN-GR (production), SCRIPTWT-GR (screenwriting), ANIMA-GR (animation), and 3D ANIMA-GR (3D animation).
 BFA sub-plan codes are PROD (film) and ANIMA (animation).

 Students who wish to change their academic program, plan, or sub-plan must ask their academic adviser to complete a Change of Program and/or Plan Application Form and submit it to the senior staff assistant.
 Permission to change is determined on a case-by-case basis and, if granted, may require additional coursework and extend the time it takes to earn a degree.

 Undergraduate students who wish to switch to film and animation must have a 3.0 grade-point average (GPA) and apply by the first Friday of March in their first year of study at RIT.
 Students may be asked to write an essay and/or submit a portfolio of creative work.
-A committee of SOFA chairs will review the applications and make a final determination.
+A committee of SOFA directors will review the applications and make a final determination.